Daxplorer/R.Navalta/README.md

-- 👋 Hi, I’m @Daxplorer
+- 👋 Hi, I’m Rob Navalta
-- 👀 I’m interested in learning to be a data science ananlyst
+- 👀 I’m interested in learning to be a software developer
-- 🌱 I’m currently learning python, EDA, ML
+- 🌱 I’m currently learning HTML, CSS ...(Full stack)
-- 💞️ I’m looking to collaborate on anything EDA and ML related projects
+- 💞️ I’m looking to collaborate on anything software development related projects
 - 📫 How to reach me ...

 <!---